 There’s no doubt that color is the primary influence in weddings and events, whether it’s flowers, dresses, linens, or invitations.

-Personally, I believe all wedding bouquets serve as a piece of jewelry, so I believe in using flowers and a design style that complements both your personal style and dress color.
+I consider wedding bouquets a piece of jewelry, so I believe in using flowers and a design style that complements both your style and dress color.

-Traditionally, brides have carried all-white bouquets, whether it’s a bountiful bouquet of white garden roses in classic cream colors or a smaller clutch bouquet of ranunculus, or a lush bouquet of peonies.
+Traditionally, brides have carried all-white bouquets.
+Whether a lush bouquet of garden roses or peonies or a more petite clutch bouquet of ranunculus, white and ivory have been the choice of most brides.